Grief is dark and the emotions it holds are all twisted up.

 It strikes when you’re most vulnerable.
 It exposes all the hurt.

-June’s death wouldn’t hit me until a week after her funeral, my friend Lee told me.
-A bit of intel I was grateful for.
+June’s death wouldn’t hit me until a week after her funeral, my friend, Lee, shared this bit of intel with me.
+I was grateful.

 And it hit me alright, like a ton of bricks.

 I went for days crying uncontrollably.
 I’d manage to get myself to stop here and there.
 I’d go to bed crying, I’d wake up crying.
 It was exhausting.
 Many of you reading this know these patterns oh too well.

 But then it stopped.
 All of a sudden, the tears ceased to exist.
 Had my tear factory run dry?

 For two weeks there was nothing.
 I was seemingly happy, feeling “back to normal”.
 I even considered if there was something wrong with me – if I wasn’t grieving the right way…is there a right way?

 I don’t think there is.

 Then last Friday happened.
 Just when I thought my tears had run dry, the Tsunami of Lauren was triggered by the emotional vibrations within me.
 Like my very own little earthquake.